Beginner’s Guide to Real Estate Wholesaling

 1. Have the Right Mindset

 It may sound cheesy, but ensuring that you have the right mindset and going into this industry wanting to help people is what prevents bad apples from giving it a bad reputation.
-Wholesaling is a great way to help people in difficult situations sell their property and avoid something like foreclosure.
+Wholesaling real estate is a great way to help people in difficult situations sell their property to cash buyers and avoid something like foreclosure.

 2. Organize Your Finances & Schedule

 One of the first steps to considering any potential investment should be determining your budget and whether you have the means to pursue it.
-With wholesaling, you should know exactly how much money and time you can spend on it.
-You need to plan ahead for what you’ll have to do in order to get set up with the proper legal documentation, marketing strategies, and prepare for the following steps.
+With wholesale real estate investing, you should know exactly how much money and time you can spend on it.
+You need to plan ahead for what you'll have to do in order to get set up with the proper legal documentation, marketing strategies, and prepare for the following steps.

 3. Do Your Research